WRB (Wide Range Bar) Trading Strategy in Detail

 Did you know that a single candlestick (on its own) is, by its nature, an area of supply/demand (support/resistance)?

 Let’s take the example of a bull Wide Range Candle: A bullish candle tells us there is a larger volume of buyers than sellers (nothing new here).
 But this information is based on something that had already happened.
 How does this help us make trading decisions in the future?

 A bull candle tells us at what price there is a pool of sellers in the future (long exit).
 Does this make sense?

 Let’s imagine you’ve just entered a BUY trade, and prices start moving up.
 Your trade is making money.
 Soon, however, you notice that prices are starting to move back down close to your trade entry point.
 What would you do?
 You’ll hang on to the trade.
 And wait for it to move back up again.
 But what happens next when prices continue to move down and down even closer to your entry point?

-And so, all the traders who entered a BUY trade along this wide range bull candle are now looking to SELL to close the trade.
-A wide range bull candle thus represents the range of prices where the previous buyers are now looking to sell to close their previous (buy) trade.
-Reverse for wide range bear candle
+And so, all the traders who entered a BUY trade along this Wide Range bull candle are now looking to SELL to close the trade.
+A wide range of bull candles thus represents the range of prices where the previous buyers are now looking to sell to close their previous (buy) trade.
+Reverse for Wide Range Bar Candle.

 - ChCo candle (change of character candle )

-When trend candlestick occurs as a breakout candle in a sideways market or as a beginning of a new trend.
+A trend candlestick occurs as a breakout candle in a sideways market, or as the beginning of a new trend.
 It represents strength.
-Here I will explain in-depth about breakout trading strategy
+Here, I will explain in-depth the breakout trading strategy.

 Whenever it occurs at the end of an established trend, it is a sign of climax.
-It represents the end of the move, possible trend change in the near future or trend become a trading range.
+It represents the end of the move, possible trend change in the near future, or trend becomes a trading range.